kclandry/2600-Final-Markdown/Advanced Markdown.md

 ```
 <details>
 <summary>"Collapsible Section"</summary>
 You can write whatever you want here.
-It will appear as normal when the section is opened. *You have the full [gamut](https://www.google.com "Google again") of options available to you.*
+It will appear as normal when the section is opened.
+*You can put lists
+*You can **bold** text
+*It all disappears or appears based upon the header
 </details>
 ```
 <details>
 <summary>"Collapsible Section"</summary>
 You can write whatever you want here.
 It will appear as normal when the section is opened.
+*You can put lists
+*You can **bold** text
+*It all disappears or appears based upon the header
 </details>